Want Us to Skip Cat Sitting Visits, Withhold Medication, or ‘Ignore’ Your Cats?

 - You put the cat’s food dish up on the washing machine, assuming Fido can’t get to it.
 Well, Fido does.
 Now he’s overfed with unfamiliar food (diarrhea! wooo!) and your cat is going hungry (which can quickly lead to a crisis, if the cat has certain medical conditions).

-- It’s 114 degrees in Gilbert, and your air goes out.
+- It’s averaging 110 degrees in Riverside County, and your air conditioning goes out.
 By the time the pet sitter arrives a day later, it’s over 95 degrees in your home.